hansec/autocomplete-fortran/README.md

 Additionally, you must have [Python](https://www.python.org/) installed on your system.

+This package was been tested and *should* work on :apple: Mac OSX, :penguin: Linux and Windows

 ## Features
  * Provides suggestions across imported modules
  * Provides suggestions within user-defined types even when nested